damianhakert/damianhakert.github.io/source/posts/2017-02-16-how-is-team-member-1-doing.html.md

 {::options parse_block_html="false" /}

-❤️ &nbsp;**Thank you Cole Fresh Group and Google Team!**&nbsp; ❤️
+❤️ &nbsp;**Thank you Cole Fresh and Google!**&nbsp; ❤️
 {: .alert .alert-gitlab-purple .text-center}

-The engineers involved have agreed that this extremely generous gift will be spent on sponsoring Rails Girls events.
+The engineers involved have agreed that this extremely generous gift from Google will be spent on sponsoring Rails Girls events.
+But the cookies were obviously eaten by the one who grabbed the pack! 😛

 At GitLab we're very proud of this initiative and will get the engineers involved matching swag for their next livestream event and will enjoy some team bonding fun soon.

 Needless to say, some special thank you swag is on it's way to these amazing people that took the time to come to our office and try to help us feel a bit better.